Conducted by Armand Volkas, MFT, RDT/BCT

 The experiential portion of the training will focus on the application of drama therapy as a powerful tool in working with individuals, couples and groups.
 The didactic portion of the training will offer a theoretical basis and rationale for the use of drama therapy in multiple clinical situations.

-- California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs and MFTs for programs from approved sponsors of CE by the American Psychological Association.
+- California Board of Behavioral Sciences accepts CE credits for license renewal by LCSWs, MFTs, LPCCs, and LEPs for programs from CE approved sponsors of the American Psychological Association.
 LCSWs and MFTs from states other than California need to check with their state licensing board for approval.

 Fridays, 9:30 am to 12:30 pm